Behavioral Finance

 *Seeking Alpha, July 12, 2016.

-+Asset allocation and diversification does not assure a profit or protect against market loss.
++Asset allocation and diversification do not assure a profit or protect against market loss.

 ** Not Enough People Have Financial Advisers and New Research Shows They Should, Forbes.com, August 28th, 2014.